utlib/collections-uoft/README.md

 #### Collection Guidelines

 1. Digital collections or digital objects deposited into Collections U of T are published with the intent of access in perpetuity.
+Currently, Collections U of T does not have restriction features - all content in the repository is publicly accessible.
+If you require storage for digital image collections accessibly only to internal UTL or U of T users, please [contact us](mailto:digitalinitiatives@library.utoronto.ca).
 2. The repository is structured by top-level U of T library or archives.
 Any content added to Collections U of T must belong to a top-level collection reflecting the UTL library or archives department responsible for the digitized item/collection.
 The top-level collection library or archives is referred to as the "collection owner".
 3. To create a new top-level collection and obtain logins, U of T library or archives can request a consultation for Collections U of T support at [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).
 4. Collection owners are responsible for reading and following Collections U of T policies.